aimagelab/show-control-and-tell/README.md

 Download the pre-computed features file [flickr30k_detections.hdf5](http://imagelab.ing.unimore.it/releases/show-control-and-tell/flickr30k_detections.hdf5) (~13.1 GB) and place it under the `datasets/flickr` folder, which gets created after decompressing the annotation file.

+### Download from Google Drive
+A copy of all files is also available at this [Google Drive folder](https://drive.google.com/drive/folders/1kdOlOAfEeovy8kQbdbLTJNaOhRvTcP6q?usp=sharing).

 ## Evaluation
 To reproduce the results in the paper, download the pretrained model file [saved_models.tgz](http://imagelab.ing.unimore.it/releases/show-control-and-tell/saved_models.tgz) (~4 GB) and extract it in the code folder with `tar -xzvf saved_models.tgz`.